modelscope/agentscope/examples/distributed_search/README.md

 python main.py --num-workers 10 --search-engine bing --api-key xxxxx
 ```

 You can ask the same question in both modes to compare the difference in runtime.
+For examples, answer a question with 10 workers only takes 13.2s in distributed mode, while it takes 51.3s in single-process mode.